November 16, 2022

 The PRKAR1A gene is believed to be a tumor suppressor gene.
 A tumor suppressor is a gene that slows down cell division, repairs damage to the DNA of cells, and tells cells when to die, a normal process called apoptosis.
 The PRKAR1A gene creates (encodes) a protein known as protein kinase A (PKA) R1alpha regulatory subunit.
 A mutation of the PRKAR1A gene leads to increased PKA signaling in affected tissues.
 It is believed that PKA can suppress or stimulate cell growth and proliferation.
 However, the exact function of this protein and how mutations of the PRKAR1A gene ultimately lead to the symptoms of Carney complex are not fully understood.

 Carney complex affects males and females in equal numbers.
-Approximately 600 cases have been reported since the disorder was first described in the medical literature in 1985.
+Approximately 600 affected individuals have been reported since the disorder was first described in the medical literature in 1985.
 The disorder can present at any age, but the mean age at diagnosis is 20.

 A diagnosis of Carney complex is made based upon a detailed patient history, a thorough clinical evaluation, a variety of specialized tests and identification of characteristic symptoms.
 According to the medical literature, identification of two or more of the following symptoms in typical fashion is indicative of Carney complex: cardiac myxoma: skin myxoma; lentiginosis; multiple blue nevi; primary pigmented nodular adrenocortical disease (PPNAD); testicular tumors; acromegaly; thyroid tumors, melanotic schwannoma; or an osteochondromyxoma.